 A reputable tree service will have professional certifications and liability insurance.

 You can use the tree as a source of firewood and mulch.

 You never think you’ll need a professional tree service until you suddenly do.
 But what is involved in the tree removal process, and how do you know who to hire?

 Whether your favorite oak tree didn’t fare well in an overnight storm or you have a dead tree that needs to be removed, you’ll need to call in experienced pros for professional tree removal services.
 Here’s everything you need to know, from questions to ask and average cost to certifications and preparation.

 Why Hire a Tree Service?

-Can’t I Just Take the Tree Down Myself?
+Can You Just Take the Tree Down Yourself?

-It's typically not recommended to try to remove a dead or fallen tree on your own, especially ones that are quite large or could fall onto other structures, such as your home.
-Plus, you’ll still need someone with special equipment to come grind out the stump once the tree is gone.
-Save the DIY for another day and seek a reputable tree service to help to ensure the safest and highest quality results.
+Plus, unless you plan to leave the stump in place, you’ll still need someone with special grinding equipment once the tree is gone.
+Save the DIY for another day and seek a reputable tree service to help ensure the safest and highest-quality results.

 An ISA certification tells you that the pro is knowledgeable, experienced, and “committed to properly caring for and maintaining their trees,” the association’s website explains.
 Services with this accreditation have undergone professional development, keeping them on the cutting edge of the industry’s best practices.